-Finance Dashboard:
+Finance Dashboard

-Notes and Take-aways
+Notes and take-aways

-- \$3.3m of federal relief funds were transferred to Education and General fund (E&G) in July (this shows up as a "transfer-in" from the federal fund) - With federal funds in E&G; cost reduction targets; additional housing transfer and a slight decrease in tuition revenue projection, anticipate we'll still come in just over \$5.2m ending fund balance (EFB) (around 8.2% of EFB metric) - Cash (all funds): not meeting 'target', due to slight decrease in enrollment projection.
-In December, SOU received \$3m from reserve account held by Collegiate Housing Foundation (CHF)-there is another \$1.4m in reserves ➤ Occupancy in Housing is strong (exceeding projections) - Student Credit Hours: Enrollment declines continue, but are 'variable' - Expenses: Compared to budget, total labor expenses are down \$2.9m as part of FY23 cost reduction measures.
-In summary: - ➤ Direct labor costs (YTD) expected to decrease \$1.8m; - ➤ OPE is down by about \$1m; and - ➤ Supplies and Services spending is up, based on inflationary pressures
+- \$3.3M of federal relief funds were transferred to Education and General fund (E&G) in July (this shows up as a "transfer-in" from the federal fund) - With federal funds in E&G; cost reduction targets; additional housing transfer and a slight decrease in tuition revenue projection, anticipate coming in at $\sim 5.2 M ending fund balance (EFB) (around 8.15% of EFB metric) - Cash (all funds) similar to January's report: not meeting 'target', due to slight decrease in enrollment projection.
+In December, SOU received \$3M from reserve account held by Collegiate Housing Foundation-there is another \$1.4M in reserves - Occupancy in housing is strong (exceeding projections) - Student Credit Hours: Enrollment declines continue, but are 'variable' - Expenses: Compared to budget, total labor expenses are down ~\$3M as part of FY23 cost reduction measures.
+In summary: - ➤ Direct labor costs (YTD) and OPE are below burn rate - ➤ Supplies and Services spending is up, based on inflationary pressures and forecasting early retirement expenses (~\$700K)